Garfield Thomas Water Tunnel

 The Garfield Thomas Water Tunnel is one of the U.S. Navy's principal experimental hydrodynamic research facilities and is operated by the Penn State Applied Research Laboratory.
 The facility was completed and entered operation in 1949.
 The facility is named after Lieutenant W. Garfield Thomas Jr., a Penn State journalism graduate who was killed in World War II.
 For a long time, the Garfield Thomas Water Tunnel was the largest circulating water tunnel in the world.
 It has been declared a historic mechanical engineering landmark by the American Society of Mechanical Engineers.

 Today, in addition to many of its Navy projects, the facility tunnel-based research has expanded into pumps for the Space Shuttle, advanced propulsors for ships, heating and cooling systems, artificial heart valves, vacuum cleaner fans, and other pump and propulsor related products.

 History

-After the end of WW II, the US military started investing heavily in higher education nationwide.
-At the same time, Harvard terminated its Underwater Sound Laboratory (USL) which invented the first acoustical homing torpedo (FIDO); consequently Penn State hired Eric Walker, USL's assistant director to head its electrical engineering department, and the Navy transferred USL's torpedo division to Penn State - where it became the Ordnance Research Laboratory (ORL).
+After the end of World War II, the US military started investing heavily in higher education nationwide.
+At the same time, Harvard terminated its Underwater Sound Laboratory (USL), which invented the first acoustical homing torpedo (FIDO); consequently Penn State hired Eric Walker, USL's assistant director to head its electrical engineering department, and the Navy transferred USL's torpedo division to Penn State - where it became the Ordnance Research Laboratory (ORL).
 The ORL eventually became the Applied Research Laboratory.

 The Garfield Thomas Water Tunnel was built at Penn State in cooperation with ORL by the ARL for further torpedo research.
 Construction completed on October 7, 1949, and began operating six months later.
 Since then, the facility has expanded into viscosity, sound, wave, and wind research.

 In 1992, the facility underwent a complete overhaul.